Skip to main content

 read more

-For stellar Honduran-style tamales (fatter and heartier than their Mexican counterparts), Tamalex is way worth the trip.
-Sweetening the deal: the enchiladas and huaraches, which also rate highly here.
+For stellar Honduran-style tamales (fatter and heartier than their Mexican counterparts), this 7th Street corner BYOB is worth visiting.

 Where: Tamalex Restaurant, 1163 S. 7th Street, Philadelphia, PA